 I dropped the book on the Persian throw carpet.

-Dillon looked at my mom, who had a wide-eyed cagey expression, and from how she sat up, I could see how much she feared I’d go into a rage.
+He looked at my mom, who had a wide-eyed cagey expression, and from how she sat up, I could see how much she feared I’d go into a rage.
 But it wasn’t worth it.
-Dillion was a well-intentioned idiot, but he kept my mother occupied.
-It was closing on the time to exit gracefully.
+Dillon was a well-intentioned, and he kept my mother occupied.

 “We picked it out together,” my mom added.